firebolt-db/firebolt-db.github.io/docs/using-the-sql-workspace/using-explain-to-analyze-query-execution.md

 To switch between views or copy output, choose the icons in the upper right of the query results pane.

 ![](../assets/images/explain_view_icons.png)
+Note: In some database versions, only the text view is supported.

 ### List view (default)